 - Music isn’t white noise so don’t play it.

 There are other safety concerns.
-Rail-mounted white noise machines hidden inside a stuffed animal can be cute but may be placed too close to the mattress to be safe.
+Rail-mounted white noise machines hidden inside a stuffed animal can be cute, but bring the temptation to place them too close to the mattress, making them unsafe.
 Generally, babies shouldn’t have anything in their crib in the first year other than a flat mattress and fitted sheet.
 Extraneous bedding and plush animals can be very dangerous for a child too young to roll away from danger.
 “Something on a shelf, near the crib, is fine,” says Murray.
 “Just something simple.”